Jan21/GetRelevantPapers/README.md

 # Search and Classify Workflow

-A workflow for finding and classifying relevant papers using multiple search sources and dual LLM-based classification:
+A workflow for finding and classifying relevant papers using multiple search sources and AWS Bedrock with Deepseek:
 1. **Search**: Find papers using Semantic Scholar or ASTA Corpus
-2. **Classify**: Filter papers using dual LLM classifiers (VLLM + OpenRouter)
+2. **Classify**: Filter papers using AWS Bedrock with Deepseek model
 3. **Download**: Download PDFs from arXiv for relevant papers
 4. **Visualize**: View classified papers in a table format